infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 1. `UI Only` In order to do custom UI part of filter, add as html markup thru a slot.
 It must use slot and column-id attributes for example: `<div slot="filter-n" column-id="n">...</div>` where n is the columnId same passed in the columns.
 1. `filterFunction` This is a user defined filter method which must return a boolean.
 It determines if a cell value should be considered as a valid filtered value.
 1. `disableClientFilter` This is an api setting to disable filter logic client side.
-It will set filter conditions and fire an event `clientfiltered` which can listen for custom logic.
+It will set filter conditions and fire an event `filtered` which can listen for custom logic.

 ### Filter Code Examples